 A friend lost her father in May.
 At 93, he’d lived an active, long, rich, productive life, setting personal and professional examples for family and friends.
 Best, he died with a dinner party for the following Sunday on his calendar… which he was to have hosted!

-Some 10-15 of us who weren’t able to travel from Maine to Houston to support our friend and honor her dad gathered at her home last week to help weed and plant her perennial and vegetable gardens.
-The effort was organized as a wear-your-boots, bring-your-trowel pot-luck breakfast, lunch… stay for tea.
+10-15 of us weren’t able to travel from Maine to Houston to support our friend and honor her dad.
+Instead we gathered at her home to help weed and plant the perennial and vegetable gardens.
+It was a “wear-your-boots, bring-your-trowel pot-luck breakfast, lunch… stay for tea” event.
 We laughed and cried, and made significant progress in the gardens.
-It was a wonderful, easy, way to be with her, hear anecdotes about her father and share some about ours.
+It was a wonderful, easy, way to be with our friend, hear anecdotes about her dad and share some about ours.
 Edging, weeding, and planting was much more rewarding than delivering a casserole.
 I appreciate the inspiration of the idea, her willingness to say yes, and the generosity of those who came with fruit, beautiful almond croissants, soups, and sweets.
 It accomplished many things on many levels, including the opportunity to share a favorite preparation of fruit salad with lime yogurt.

 PRESENTATION IS EVERYTHING: